sct/overseerr/docs/using-overseerr/notifications/webhooks.md

 - `{{extra}}` This will override the value of the property to be the pre-formatted "extra" array that can come along with certain notifications.
 Using this variable is _not required_.
 - `{{media}}` This will override the value of the property to `null` if there is no media object passed along with the notification.
+- `{{request}}` This will override the value of the property to `null` if there is no request object passed along with the notification.